Making Flexibility Your Mindset

 January 31, 2018 by The FlexPro Group

 As a PM, I want to give my team the leeway they need to achieve the perfect work/life balance.
 At the same time, I also want my team members to recognize that it should be a two-way street.
-I recently read an article in “the balance” (https://www.thebalance.com/), by Alison Doyle titled, “Workplace Flexibility Definition, Skills, and Examples“, where Doyle discusses the importance of employees having a flexible mindset.
-Doyle states that, “Employees who approach their job with a flexible mindset are typically more highly valued by employers.”
-She indicates that, “Flexibility on the job includes the willingness and ability to readily respond to changing circumstances and expectations.”
+I recently read an article by Alison Doyle titled, “Workplace Flexibility Definition, Skills, and Examples“, where Doyle discusses the importance of employees having a flexible mindset.
+Doyle states that “Employees who approach their job with a flexible mindset are typically more highly valued by employers.”
+She indicates that “Flexibility on the job includes the willingness and ability to readily respond to changing circumstances and expectations.”

-We all know that even the best laid plans can encounter difficulty and go off course, and it can all go south in the blink of an eye.
-As a PM I truly appreciate the team members who are willing and able to step up with a “let’s get it done” attitude, as opposed to those individuals who have a “it’s not my job” approach.
-Those people can’t or won’t adapt to changing circumstances and are unable to be flexible in their role.
+We all know that even the best-laid plans can encounter difficulty and go off course, and it can all go south in the blink of an eye.
+As a PM, I truly appreciate the team members who are willing and able to step up with a “let’s get it done” attitude, as opposed to those individuals who have an “it’s not my job” approach.
+Those people can’t or won’t adapt to changing circumstances and are unable to be flexible in their roles.
 I’ll take the roll-up their sleeves and dig in employee over the rigid, can’t see the big picture, type of person any day.
 Who wouldn’t!

 I couldn’t help but laugh looking at an office print, showing a police officer on a motorcycle trying to catch a runaway ostrich that was weaving through traffic.
-It was captioned: “FLEXABILITY, because not everything is in the training manual.”
+It was captioned: “FLEXIBILITY because not everything is in the training manual.”
 So true!
-As I look ahead into 2018 and I start seeing the blank canvas take shape, I hope that in my role as Project Manager, I’m able to encourage and inspire my team to a flexible mindset.
-While I may never have to wrangle a stray ostrich, I hope that I can prepare myself and my team to step-up and handle whatever else may come our way.
+As I look ahead and start seeing blank canvases take shape, I hope that in my role as Project Manager, I’m able to encourage and inspire my team to a flexible mindset.
+While I may never have to wrangle a stray ostrich, I hope that I can prepare myself and my team to step up and handle whatever else may come our way.